Nonadiabatic derivative couplings through multiple Franck-Condon modes dictate the energy gap law for near and short-wave infrared dye molecules

 In addition to fully deuterated cases, we also calculated rates with partial deuteration.
 The Flav7 molecule denoted with m.D2 and m.D2.12 are those where the deuteration takes place at the aliphatic hydrogen whereas that with Ar.D10 has aromatic hydrogens deuterated.
 These changes result in modest reduction of effective couplings and rates.
-This indicates that the tunneling of hydrogen-involving vibrational modes indeed make some contributions to the rates but are not a determining factor.
-We also find that our computational results are consistent with experimental data.
+This indicates that \re{deuteration of hydrogen atoms, which affects both HR factors and the effective couplings mainly through frequency changes of normal modes, indeed makes some contributions to the rate but are not a determining factor.
+We find that these computational results are also consistent with experimental data (see Table \ref{table2}).}

-In order to examine the possibility of alternative nonradiative decay processes through triplet states, we also determined first (T$_1$) and second (T$_2$) excited triplet states, and calculated FGR rates for the following four possible transitions: ${\rm T_1\rightarrow S_0}$; ${\rm T_2\rightarrow S_0}$; ${\rm S_1\rightarrow T_1}$; ${\rm S_1\rightarrow T_2}$.
-The spectral densities of normal modes determined for the ${\rm S_1}$ were used and the spin-orbit coupling constants, determined as detailed in SI, were used for the effective electronic coupling in eq. \ref{eq:rate-knr}.
-Calculated values provided in Table S1 of SI show that all of the singlet-triplet transition rates are less than $10^5{\rm\ s^{-1}}$.
-Although approximations were involved in these calculations, it is not likely that more accurate calculations would significantly alter the order of estimates.
+In order to examine the possibility of alternative nonradiative decay processes through triplet states, we also determined first (T$_1$) and second (T$_2$) excited triplet states, and calculated FGR rates for the following four possible transitions: ${\rm T_1\rightarrow S_0}$; ${\rm T_2\rightarrow S_0}$; ${\rm S_1\rightarrow T_1}$; ${\rm S_1\rightarrow T_2}$. \re{For the estimation of these rates, we used the spectral densities of normal modes determined for the ${\rm S_1}$ state, spin-orbit coupling constants determined as detailed in SI for the effective electronic coupling constant in eq. \ref{eq:rate-knr}.
+Figures S10 and S11 provide dependence of these theoretical rates on the value of the energy gap between singlet and triplet states.
+Table S2 of SI provides corresponding theoretical values of the energy gap, effective coupling constants, and rates.
+These show that all of the singlet-triplet spin-orbit couplings are less than $1\ {\rm cm^{-1}}$ and transition rates are less than $10^5{\rm\ s^{-1}}$.
+Although additional approximations were involved in these calculations, it is not likely that more accurate calculations would significantly alter the order of estimates.
 Thus, we believe these results serve as strong evidence that transitions through triplet states do not have appreciable contributions for these dye molecules.
-Regarding the possibility of going through conical intersections followed by activated processes, it is not plausible either because activated crossing in the excited state manifold, which would be the rate determining step, should be insensitive to the energy gap between excited and ground electronic states.
+For these molecules, the possibility of going through conical intersections followed by activated processes is not plausible either because activated crossing in the excited state manifold, if a rate determining step, should be insensitive to the energy gap between excited and ground electronic states and cannot explain the experimental observation.\cite{friedman-chem7} }